 John McCain criticises Barack Obama for wanting to sit down and talk with dictators.
-I wonder how he will justify his own meeting with notorious Chilean dictator Augusto Pinochet, in 1985.
-Here’s a copy of the document available the Huffington Post.
+I wonder how he will justify his own meeting with notorious Chilean dictator Augusto Pinochet in 1985.
+Here’s a copy of the document available at the Huffington Post.

 U.S. Department of State